RalfEggert/zend-expressive-tutorial/doc/book/part4.md

 Please note that the injection of the `Zend\Hydrator\ArraySerializable` is done for a special reason.
 We can now bind an `AlbumEntity` instance to the form and the hydrator helps to extract the data from the entity and fill the form elements with these values.
+We could also pass array data to the form and get the `AlbumEntity` populated with this data after a successful form validation.

 ## Update album configuration